 - 500ml (2 cups) Chicken or Vegetable Stock

-In a large, soup pan or Dutch oven, heat the olive oil over medium /low heat.
-Add the onions, reduce to low, and cook until soft, about 10 minutes, stirring occasionally.
+- In a large, soup pan or Dutch oven, heat the olive oil over medium /low heat.
+Add the onions and celery, reduce to low, and cook until soft, about 10 minutes, stirring occasionally.

 - Blend and serve